dimas/rdscli/README.md

 `rdscli` is a helper tool that builds a TCP tunnel into AWS VPC to allow locally running `mysql` client reach an RDS running in that VPC.
 When tunnel is built, `rdscli` starts `mysql` client locally connecting it to the remote database.

-The tool deploys all the necessary infrastructure (see below) the centerpiece of which is an proxy EC2 instance which allows forwarding TCP traffic to the RDS through it.
-Then tool monitors activity of that instance.
+The tool can either use an existing EC2 instance to forward RDS traffic through it, or it can deploy its own EC2 instance.
+In the later case.
+In the later case, the tool then monitors activity of that instance.
 When instance is idle for certain time, it is terminated.
 Next time `rdscli` is run, depending on the state of the proxy infrastructure, it will either re-use already available instance, or start a new one.

 Approximate time needed for `mysql` cient to connects:
-* around 2 minutes when `rdscli` is used for the first time and has to deploy the entire infrastructure.
+* 2-3 minutes when `rdscli` is used for the first time and has to deploy the entire infrastructure.
 Or when infrastructure was removed and needs to be redeployed.
-* around 30 seconds when the infrastructure is already in place and only EC2 instance needs to be launched (because the last one was terminated for inactivity)
+* about 30 seconds when the infrastructure is already in place and only EC2 instance needs to be launched (because the last one was terminated for inactivity)
-* less than 5 seconds if there is already an EC2 instance running (because `rdscli` was used recently)
+* under 5 seconds if there is already an EC2 instance running (because `rdscli` was used recently) or you provide it with pre-existing instance

 ## Requirements